Betty Jackson: Early life

-Jackson was born in Bacup, Lancashire on 24 June 1949.
+Jackson was born in Bacup, Lancashire, on 24 June 1949.
 Her father, Arthur Jackson, owned a shoe factory, and her mother, Phyllis Gertrude (Rains), shopped 'for the season' at Kendal Milne in Manchester.
 One leg was amputated at the age of six as it failed to grow following a dislocation during her birth.
 A car accident caused further complications and she has walked with a stick ever since.

 She was educated at Bacup and Rawtenstall Grammar School.
 She studied fashion at the Birmingham College of Art under Zandra Rhodes, and started her fashion career as a fashion illustrator during her senior year (1971) at college.
 She learned her trade in the later 1970s as a designer for the Quorum line of Ossie Clark.

 Career

 In 1973, Jackson joined Wendy Dagworthy as her design assistant.
 She moved to further positions at Quorum, then Coopers, before setting up her own design company.

 She introduced Betty Jackson for Men collection, 1986, and opened her flagship shop in the Brompton Road, London, 1991.
-In 2000, she launched the Autograph collection for Marks & Spencer and now works on the Betty Jackson Black label for Debenhams.
+In 2000, she launched the Autograph collection for Marks & Spencer and later worked on the Betty Jackson Black label for Debenhams.

 As a member of an advisory panel to the British Fashion Council's Model Health Inquiry, Jackson has been involved in the 'size zero' debate.
 After the death in 2006 of two models who had eating disorders, media attention was drawn to the health and size of the girls.
 Jackson agreed to join the panel.

 In 2008, Jackson worked as design consultant alongside a panel of judges, designing new gowns for High Court and Court of Appeal judges.

+In 2015, She was elected as the Master of the Faculty for the Royal Designers for Industry at the Royal Society of Arts, Manufactures and Commerce.